jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

     c.  `wireshark`
     d.  `netstat`

-12) Where are your network card settings located on Ubuntu while using Network Manager?
+12) Where is the name of the network layer abstraction software created by Canonical and used by Ubuntu?

-13) Where are your network card settings located on Fedora using Network Manager?
+13) What is the default service for managing your network in Fedora Workstation?

-14) Where are your network card settings located on Ubuntu using Netplan?
+14) What is the default service for managing your network in Ubuntu Server?

 15) What are the two major opensource webservers?